merenlab/merenlab.org/software/anvio/index.md

 # In a nutshell

 Anvi'o is an analysis and visualization platform for 'omics data.
-With its [large codebase](http://github.com/meren/anvio), anvi'o brings together many aspects of today's cutting-edge genomic and metagenomic analysis practices to address a wide array of needs.
+With its [large codebase](http://github.com/meren/anvio), anvi'o brings together many aspects of today's cutting-edge genomic, metagenomic, and metatranscriptomic analysis practices to address a wide array of needs.

 Please find the **methods paper** here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)